 Information pertaining to childcare options can be found at the NCSU Childcare Resource Center.
-In addition, NC State University has a childcare center, operated by Bright Horizons, that is located on the Dorothea Dix campus at 691 Palmer Drive.
+As an NC State postdoc, you also have discounts for drop-in child care where you can get temporary child care for a few hours or whole day, when needed.
 To find out more about the NC State University Childcare Center, call (919) 513-2835.